 Vietnam is renowned for its spectacular bridges.
 The impressively designed bridges not only contribute to the economic progress but also feature as some of the most sought-after attractions attracting a million tourists annually to Vietnam.

-Here is the list of the must-visit bridges in Vietnam, by region
+Here is the list of the must-visit bridges in Vietnam

 1. The Golden Bridge – The Eye-Catching Bridge That Everyone Wants To Visit!